Viktor Yanukovych: Early life and career

-Viktor Yanukovych was born in the village of Zhukovka near Yenakiieve in Donetsk Oblast, Ukrainian SSR, Soviet Union.
-Of his childhood he has written: "My childhood was difficult and hungry.
+Viktor Fedorovych Yanukovych was born on 9 July 1950 in Zhukovka, a village near Yenakiieve in the Donetsk Oblast of the Ukrainian SSR of the Soviet Union.
+Of his childhood, he has written: "My childhood was difficult and hungry.
 I grew up without my mother, who died when I was two.
 I went around bare-footed on the streets.
 I had to fight for myself every day.

 Yanukovych is of Russian, Polish and Belarusian descent.
 Yanukovych is a surname of Belarusian origin, Yanuk being a derivative of the Catholic name Yan ("John").
-His mother was a Russian nurse and his father, Fyodor Yanukovych, was a Polish-Belarusian locomotive-driver, originally from Yanuki in the Dokshytsy Raion of the Vitebsk Region which is in present-day Belarus.
+His mother was a Russian nurse, and his father, Fyodor Yanukovych, was a Polish-Belarusian locomotive-driver, originally from Yanuki in the Dokshytsy Raion of the Vitebsk Region which is in present-day Belarus.
 On various occasions, Yanukovych's family has been dogged by accusations that Fyodor Yanukovych was a member of the Schutzmannschaft during World War II, in particular claims by members of the Yulia Tymoshenko Bloc, which included documents from the NKVD supposedly revealing his involvement with the Schutzmannschaft.
 However, it has also been stated by residents of Yanuki that Yanukovych's family left for the Donbas before 1917, and that the collaborator Fyodor Yanukovych was an unrelated individual.
 Others, particularly members of the Party of Regions, have claimed that the documents were a falsehood with the intention of disparaging Yanukovych ahead of elections.

 By the time he was a teenager, Yanukovych's father had remarried.
-However, Viktor left home due to conflicts with his stepmother, and was brought up by his Polish paternal grandmother, originally from Warsaw.
+However, Viktor left home due to conflicts with his stepmother and was brought up by his Polish paternal grandmother, who was originally from Warsaw.
 His grandfather and great-grandparents were Lithuanian-Poles.
-Yanukovych has half-sisters from his father's remarriage, but has no contact with them.
+Yanukovych has half-sisters from his father's remarriage but has no contact with them.

-In 1971, Yanukovych married Lyudmyla Nastenko a niece of Yenakiyeve city judge Oleksandr Sazhyn.
+In 1971, Yanukovych married Lyudmyla Nastenko a niece of Yenakiieve city judge Oleksandr Sazhyn.

 In July 1974, Yanukovych enrolled at the Donetsk Polytechnic Institute.
 In 1976, as a second-year student, he was promoted to director of a trucking division within the Ordzhonikidzeugol coal-mining company.
 His appointment as the chief manager marked the start of his managerial career as a regional transport executive.
 He held various positions in transport companies in Yenakiieve and Donetsk until 1996.